crosswalk-project/crosswalk-website/public/documentation/manifest/content_security_policy.md

 See Google's [Content Security Policy (CSP)](https://developer.chrome.com/extensions/contentSecurityPolicy) page for some examples of the types of policy which can be set; [the full specification](http://www.w3.org/TR/CSP/), albeit for the HTTP headers variant of CSP, is also available.

-In the examples below, the long name for the field is used (`content_security_policy`); this should be replaced with `csp` if you are using Crosswalk 8 or later.

 ## When to change the content security policy

-You only need to change the content security policy settings if you want to tighten your application's security: as stated above, Crosswalk does not enforce content security unless you explicitly set the `content_security_policy` field.
+You only need to change the content security policy settings if you want to tighten your application's security: as stated above, Crosswalk does not enforce content security unless you explicitly set the `csp` field.

 If you do decide to tighten your application's security and set a content security policy, you may find that the policy is *too* tight.
 In this case, you may need to loosen some of its constraints.
 The list below gives a few examples of setting a content security policy, but loosening it under specific conditions.